-JWST guide stars are selected for the Fine Guidance Sensor (FGS) based on several factors related to telescope pointing and suitability of the star.
+JWST uses a single guide star in one of the FGS fields for fine guiding during a given visit.
+Roll control is provided separately by the spacecraft star trackers (see JWST Attitude Control Subsystem.)
+It is not the user's responsibility to pick specific guide stars to be used for their observations.
+JWST guide stars are selected from the GSC2.4 catalog by the Guide Star Selection System (GSSS) based on several factors related to telescope pointing and suitability of the star.
 Tools and reports are available to visualize availability of guide stars for a target.

 The JWST proposal planning system is currently using the Guide Star Catalog (GSC) version 2.4 for the selection of guide stars and reference stars.
 GSC 2.4, released for JWST use in November 2017, is a major update to the GSC used for many years for HST operations.
 GSC 2.4 is a merger of GSC 2.3 with data from 2MASS, Sloan Digital Sky Survey (SDSS) DR13, Gaia DR1, and VISTA1 Hemisphere Survey (VHS) DR4.
 SDSS and VHS stellar data improve the quality of the GSC, particularly at the fainter magnitudes (J > 17), which significantly improves the JWST guide star availability at higher Galactic latitudes.